Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Architecture overview

-Below is the architecture diagram workflow of the Guidance for VPC Lattice automated DNS configuration on AWS.
+Below is the Architecture diagram and workflow for the Guidance for VPC Lattice automated DNS configuration on AWS.

 Amazon VPC Lattice automated DNS configuration architecture and workflow